Moreton Bay College: History

-Moreton Bay College was founded in 1901 by Miss Alice J. Alison Greene and her sister Anne, in a school specially designed and built by their father.
+Moreton Bay College was founded in 1901 by the artist Alice Jane Greene and her sister Anne Eliza Greene, in a three storey school wooden building designed and built by their father.
 Its location was in the heart of Wynnum town, on Bay Terrace, bounded by Charlotte and Florence Streets.
 The school was originally called Moreton Bay Girls' High School and was intended to provide, in addition to classrooms and other rooms, boarding facilities for thirty boarders.
 The first roll contained six boarders and twenty day scholars.

-In 1944, the Greene family handed the school over to the Methodist Church and for a year and a half Miss Elsie Greene was acting headmistress.
-The Methodist Church gave the school to the Presbyterian and Methodist Schools' Association to administer and they appointed Miss Ellen Christensen in 1946 to the headship.
-Miss Christensen was the headmistress from 1946 to 1949 but family illness led to her absence, during which time Miss Popple was acting principal.
+Alice retired in 1943.
+In 1944, the Greene family handed the school over to the Methodist Church and for a year and a half Elsie Greene was acting headmistress.
+The Methodist Church gave the school to the Presbyterian and Methodist Schools' Association to administer and they appointed Ellen Christensen in 1946 to the headship.
+Christensen was the headmistress from 1946 to 1949 but family illness led to her absence, during which time Miss Popple was acting principal.
 Eventually Millicent Drewe was appointed and was headmistress from 1950 to 1964.

 By 1956 the roll was 150 with twenty-seven candidates for Junior Public Examination.
 Girls did not sit for Senior until 1959 when there were 167 pupils in all.
 In 1957, the name was changed to Moreton Bay College, to avoid confusion with the State High School system and to be more in keeping with the college names of the other PMSA schools.

 The college roll in the early 1960s hovered around the 180 mark, as the facilities were strictly limited and no more could be accommodated.
 The site was only one and a quarter acres, so while this was a period of great expansion in numbers in the other QGSSSA girls' schools, Moreton Bay College remained a small school and found it harder to meet growing commitments in an ever-expanding QGSSSA competition.
 Eventually, in the early 1970s, Moreton Bay College withdrew from QGSSSA sport on the understanding that it could return when numbers increased sufficiently.

 In 1965, after a period as acting head, Viola Owen-Winchester was appointed principal.
 From time to time there was talk of moving the school to a property at the southern end of Manly Road, but nothing came of it.
 The rural recession hit hard at what was essentially a boarding school with a small day component.
 In 1975, with the roll down to 125, the PMSA decided to close the college.